 1/10 (1 small wedge)

 If a senior has an aversion to fruits and vegetables, especially when they are uncooked, high water content foods like crudités, salads or gazpacho may be an unrealistic approach.
 Instead, adding healthy ingredients into foods they already enjoy can yield small victories for a caregiver.
-Try adding a cup of fresh berries to a loved one’s yogurt, cereal or dessert, or add slices of tomato and a few leaves of lettuce to wraps and sandwiches.
+Try adding fresh berries to a loved one’s yogurt, cereal or dessert, or including slices of tomato and a few leaves of lettuce in wraps and sandwiches.
 These may not seem like meaningful additions, but every little bit adds up.
 Incorporating these items on a daily basis can help your loved one prevent dehydration without significantly changing the amount of liquid they drink.

-While these helpful guidelines make good health-sense, it is important to stay in communication with your loved one’s doctor and keep in mind that managing some medical conditions, such as heart failure and kidney or liver disease, may require intentional restrictions of fluid intake.
+While these helpful guidelines make good health sense, they are general recommendations.
+It is important to stay in communication with your loved one’s doctor and keep in mind that managing some chronic medical conditions, such as heart failure and kidney or liver disease, may require intentional restrictions of fluid intake.